GeoVLMath: Enhancing Geometry Reasoning in Vision-Language Models via Cross-Modal Reward for Auxiliary Line Creation: Experiments

 \subsection{Ablation Studies}

-\textbf{Cross-Modal Reward.} We assess the role of cross-modal supervision with two variants, keeping all other settings unchanged. (a) \textit{w/o cross-modal reward.} This variant removes all supervision related to auxiliary lines and trains the model solely for final-answer accuracy, with no supervision on whether auxiliary lines are introduced.
-This isolates the effect of answer-only supervision and approximates a setting where auxiliary lines are omitted from the training objective. (b) \textit{Textual reward.} Cross-modal consistency is replaced by a text-only semantic similarity objective that measures the proximity between the generated auxiliary-line description and the ground-truth annotation.
+\vpara{Cross-Modal Reward.} We assess the role of cross-modal supervision with two variants, keeping all other settings unchanged. (a) \textit{w/o cross-modal reward.} This variant removes all supervision related to auxiliary lines and trains the model solely for final-answer accuracy, with no supervision on whether auxiliary lines are introduced.
+This allows us to assess the effect of training with answer-only supervision, approximating a setting where auxiliary lines are omitted from the training objective. (b) \textit{Textual reward.} In this variant, cross-modal consistency is replaced with a text-only semantic similarity objective that evaluates the similarity between the generated auxiliary-line description and the ground-truth annotation.
 Concretely, we use \emph{EmbeddingGemma}~\citep{embeddinggemma2025} to encode sentences and compute a similarity score for training.
-This variant favors fluent textual descriptions but does not enforce grounding to the input diagram. \textit{Findings.} As reported in Table~\ref{tb:ablation_evaluation}, removing the cross-modal reward results in performance degradation (Average pass@1: \textbf{10.30 $\rightarrow$ 7.86}, pass@5: \textbf{26.12 $\rightarrow$ 22.91}), underscoring the importance of geometry-aware supervision for instances that require introducing auxiliary lines.
-Substituting it with a purely textual similarity objective performs even worse (Average pass@1: \textbf{10.30 $\rightarrow$ 7.53}, pass@5: \textbf{26.12 $\rightarrow$ 20.47}), consistent with our pilot finding in Section~\ref{sec:intro} that incorrect auxiliary lines can be worse than none.
+This variant favors fluent textual descriptions but does not enforce grounding to the input diagram. \textit{Findings.} As reported in Table~\ref{tb:ablation_evaluation}, removing the cross-modal reward results in performance degradation (Average pass@1: \textbf{10.27 $\rightarrow$ 7.83}, pass@5: \textbf{26.05 $\rightarrow$ 22.85}), underscoring the importance of geometry-aware supervision for instances that require introducing auxiliary lines.
+Substituting it with a purely textual similarity objective performs even worse (Average pass@1: \textbf{10.27 $\rightarrow$ 7.51}, pass@5: \textbf{26.05 $\rightarrow$ 20.42}), consistent with our pilot finding in Section~\ref{sec:intro} that incorrect auxiliary lines can be worse than none.
 These declines suggest that lexical alignment introduces spurious signals and conflicts with precise diagram grounding, favoring surface-level paraphrases over geometry-aware reasoning.
 Error analysis reveals distinct failure modes: (a) often ignores auxiliary-line construction and overfits to answer-only cues; (b) produces fluent but visually inconsistent descriptions (e.g., incorrect lines) that fail to constrain diagram-based reasoning.
-Overall, text-only alignment is intrinsically lossy for geometric structure.
-Robust auxiliary-line reasoning requires visually grounded, structure-preserving diagram-text alignment that enables rigorous checks of metric accuracy and incidence relations.
+Overall, text-only alignment fails to faithfully capture geometric structure, motivating the need for visually grounded, structure-preserving diagram-text alignment to support rigorous verification of geometric measurements and structural relations.